ophub/amlogic-s9xxx-openwrt/README.md

 View Chinese description | [查看中文说明](README.cn.md)

-The [OpenWrt](https://openwrt.org/) project is a Linux router operating system for embedded devices.
-OpenWrt is not a single and immutable firmware, but rather provides a fully writable filesystem with package management capabilities, allowing you to freely select the required software packages to customize the router system.
-For developers, OpenWrt is a framework that allows application development without having to build a complete firmware around it; for ordinary users, it means having the capability for complete customization, and the ability to use the device in unexpected ways.
-It has over 3000+ standardized application software packages and extensive third-party plugin support, allowing you to easily apply them to various supported devices.
-Now you can replace the Android TV system on your TV box with the OpenWrt system, turning it into a powerful router.
+The [OpenWrt](https://openwrt.org/) project is a Linux router operating system designed for embedded devices.
+Rather than being a single, immutable firmware, OpenWrt provides a fully writable filesystem with package management capabilities, allowing you to freely select the software packages you need to customize your router system.
+For developers, OpenWrt serves as a framework for building applications without the need to create a complete firmware around it; for end users, it provides full customization capabilities, enabling the device to be used in versatile and unexpected ways.
+With over 3,000 standardized application packages and extensive third-party plugin support, you can easily deploy them across a wide range of supported devices.
+Now you can replace the Android TV system on your TV box with the OpenWrt system, transforming it into a powerful router.

 This project, thanks to numerous [contributors](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md), builds the OpenWrt system for `Amlogic`, `Rockchip`, and `Allwinner` boxes.
-It supports writing to eMMC for use, supports updating the kernel, and more.
+It supports installation to eMMC, kernel updates, and more.
 For detailed usage instructions, see the [OpenWrt User Guide](./documents).
 The latest firmware can be downloaded from [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases).
-You are welcome to `Fork` and customize the software packages.
-If you find it useful, you can click the `Star` in the upper right corner of the repository to show your support.
+You are welcome to `Fork` this repository and customize the software packages.
+If you find this project helpful, please consider clicking `Star` in the upper right corner of the repository to show your support.

 ## Default Information for OpenWrt Firmware